Maosef/Maosef.github.io/_pages/about.md

 permalink: /about/
 ---

 Welcome!
-I'm a sophomore studying Computer Science and Math.
-I like these things:
+I'm a sophomore studying Computer Science and Math, and a part-time researcher at [UMIACS][UMIACS].
+In the past, I'ved worked at NIST, Northrop Grumman, and Alion.
+This summer I'll be interning at [DRW][DRW] as a software developer.

+These are some things I find interesting:

 * Machine Learning/Artificial Intelligence
 * Natural Language Processing